 The Art: Like our color melting science experiment this project is a chance for kids to observe how the three primary colors can be combined to create secondary colors.

 If you want to go big with this water activity head to your local ice store (if there is one nearby) and purchase a HUGE block of ice!
 Just make sure you have a way to transport and store it until ready for the activity!
 Read how we set this up here.

 Parents and teachers will be thrilled with how much STEAM this project packs in and kids will be thrilled with being able to play in the water on a hot day!
 All you need is access to sand and water and you have the makings of the best engineering activity on hot day!
 See how to do this in a backyard sand box, on the playground, or at the beach here.

-4 More Water Activities featuring STEAM ideas
+4 More Water Activities for Kids featuring STEAM ideas

 In addition to the STEAM water activities above here are a few more from our must try list!

 This is one of the water activities I planned on doing, bought all the materials for, and then ran out of time to make before camp started…Water blobs illustrate how water behaves when forced into and contained within a sealed shape.
 Here’s some more ways to bring in the STEAM:

 The Science: Water blobs offer a unique way to demonstrate water displacement.
 Have kids stand on the water blob and then lay on it.
 How does the position of their body on the blob affect how much they are supported by the water?
 Objects float when the amount of water they displace weighs more that the object itself.
 You displace more water by exposing larger portions of your body in a laying position than when standing up.
 When you lie on top of the blob you float closer to the top because you are displacing more water.
 When standing on the blob your feet displace only a small amount of water, not enough to support you.
 Your feet will sink lower to the bottom of the blob.